kubermatic/docs/content/kubermatic/v2.14/advanced/addons/_index.en.md

 ### Default Addons

-Default addons are installed in each user-cluster in Kubermatic.
+Default addons are installed in each user-cluster in KKP.
 The default addons are:

 * [Canal](https://github.com/projectcalico/canal): policy based networking for cloud native applications
 * [Dashboard](https://github.com/kubernetes/dashboard): General-purpose web UI for Kubernetes clusters